vvvNikvvv/cse15l-lab-reports/Lab_Report_4.md

 *Keys pressed: ```<up><up><up><up><up><up><up><up><up><up><up><up><up><up><up><up><enter>```

 Pressing the up key in the ieng6 server 16 times got me to ```[cs15lwi23ana@ieng6-202]:~:442$ git clone git@github.com:vvvNikvvv/lab7.git``` line and then I pressed enter to execute the command.
+You will see the last word 'done' when the cloning has successfully completed.

 >Image of cloning the repository: